I would like to design a post and beam structure in Chief Architect. How can I do this?

 Select Build> Wall> Room Divider from the menu, then using the Room Divider tool, draw walls over the polyline that you created in the previous steps.
 When the Room Dividers completely surround the area they will automatically convert to full width, invisible, walls.

-Using the Select Objects tool, click inside of the room's floor area to select the Room, the click on the Open Object edit tool to display the Room Specification dialog.
+Using the Select Objects tool, click inside of the room's floor area to select the Room, then click on the Open Object edit tool to display the Room Specification dialog.

 In the General panel, change the Room Type to Slab so there is no additional flooring on top of the slab foundation.